Millions of unpaid carers could see thousands wiped from pensions

 “Figures from the Office for National Statistics show that older female workers are twice as likely as their male counterparts to take on caring responsibilities – which unfortunately comes with a long-term cost to their retirement savings if they pause pension contributions.”

-Helen Morrissey, head of retirement analysis at Hargreaves Lansdown, says: “Women face a double whammy of challenges at either end of their career that squeeze their pension prospects like a vice.”
+Helen Morrissey, head of retirement analysis at Hargreaves Lansdown, adds: “Women face a double whammy of challenges at either end of their career that squeeze their pension prospects like a vice.”

 Some are calling for government action as a result.
-As we anticipate a new government, says Becky O’Connor, director of public affairs at PensionBee, “it is crucial a review of the adequacy of the state pension and benefit provision for carers, in light of the impact on their private pensions, takes place”.
+Becky O’Connor, director of public affairs at PensionBee, says “it is crucial a review of the adequacy of the state pension and benefit provision for carers, in light of the impact on their private pensions, takes place”.

 O’Connor adds: “Millions of workers are stepping in to fill gaps in social care at great personal cost.
 The chance of this affecting any one of us throughout our working lives is high.
 The consequences go beyond pensions and security in later life, affecting people’s careers, personal lives, and the UK economy.”